runtime-shady-backroom/buttplug-lite/README.md

 ### Checking the Configuration
 Send an HTTP GET to `http://127.0.0.1:3031/deviceconfig`.
 A 200 OK will be returned with body containing a machine-readable list of configured motors.
 Example response:
 ```
-o;Lovense Edge;vibration
+o;Lovense Edge;scalar
-c;Lovense Max;contraction
+c;Lovense Max;scalar
-i;Lovense Edge;vibration
+i;Lovense Edge;scalar
-m;Lovense Max;vibration
+m;Lovense Max;scalar
 ```

 The response is a newline (LF) delimited list of motor configurations.
 There is a trailing newline.
-Each motor configuration line is a semicolon (`;`) delimited list of tag, device name, and device type.
+Each motor configuration line is a semicolon (`;`) delimited list of tag, device name, and motor type.
 In the case where there are no configured motors the response body will be an empty string.

-Possible device types are: `linear`, `rotation`, `vibration`, and `contraction`.
+Possible motors types are: `linear`, `rotation`, and `scalar`.

 Prior to version 0.7.0 this endpoint is a 404.